 How COVID-19 is impacting car insurance

-Just because you’re driving less — or possibly, not at all — doesn’t mean you can expect your insurance premiums to decline.
+Just because you might be driving less — or possibly, not at all — does not mean you can expect your auto insurance rates to decline.

 “While some automobile owners may be driving less during the COVID-19 crisis, it is too early for that to be a significant rating factor,” says Scott Holeman, media relations director for the Insurance Information Institute.
 “Auto insurance rates are established using multiple years’ worth of data, which leads to gradual premium changes.
 If we begin to experience a sustained reduction in auto claim frequency, that could lead to favorable rate changes for drivers.”

-What to do if you can’t afford your premiums
+What to do if you cannot afford your premiums

 “We encourage customers facing financial challenges to call their State Farm agent,” the company said in a statement.
 “State Farm agents are working with their customers one-on-one providing payment options.
 Each customer’s situation is unique.
 A conversation with their agent will help address options such as payment plans and discounts.”

 During the call, you can explore whether it makes sense to scale back on certain elements of your coverage based on your current needs or add additional coverage.
-For example, if you’re using your car to make deliveries to earn extra cash, you may need more insurance.
+For example, if you are using your car to make deliveries to earn extra cash, you may need more insurance.